tatiana5k/LambdatoPiCalculusTranslator/README.md

-# Lambda To Pi Calculus Translator
+# Lambda to Pi Calculus Translator
 A web application that can be used to translate a lambda calculus expression into an equivalent pi calculus expression based on the following model:

 <p>